akhilrajmailbox/Hyperledger-Fabric-K8s/MyProd/README.md

 [Configure Cert-manager with Let's Encrypt](https://cert-manager.io/docs/tutorials/acme/ingress/)

-### Debug Cert-manager; You can actually find error messages in each of these, like so:
+### [Debug Cert-manager](https://github.com/jetstack/cert-manager/issues/2020) ; You can actually find error messages in each of these, like so:

 ```
 kubectl get certificaterequest